 I'm sure nearly every man who has gone to war asked the same question.
 Most did not "skedaddle."

 I exchanged e-mails last week with Bryan Arroyo, former director of fishers for the Fish and Wildlife Service.
 He now is the assistant director of international affairs for the service.
 He works mostly with other nations on treaties and agreements.
 One of his responsibilities is stopping the illegal exportation of wildlife.
 This means he tries to prevent trading in live animals or ivory or skins of endangered species.
 Bryan loves his new job, but it keeps him very busy.
 He is preparing now to spend three or four weeks in Bangkok, Thailand, where an international conference is set for March.

-Page 2 of 2 - I'm glad Bryan is in that position.
+I'm glad Bryan is in that position.
 He will be a credit to our country.

 Kay Hively writes a weekly column for the Daily News.